What Does a U.S. Postal Inspector Do?

 Learn About the Salary, Required Skills, & More

-Postal inspectors are specialized government agents who are tasked with investigating all allegations of criminal activity that pertain to or affect the United States Postal Service and mail system.
+Postal inspectors work for the United States Postal Inspection Service.
+They're specialized government agents who are tasked with investigating all allegations of criminal activity that pertain to or affect the U.S. Postal Service and mail system.
 They work throughout the United States and the world to stop fraud and mail-related crimes.

 - Making arrests